-- Any currently certified and commissioned police officer may receive up to 32 credits by providing proof (original certificate) of the successful completion of a certified law enforcement academy in New Mexico.
+Any currently certified and commissioned police officer may receive up to 32 credits by providing proof (original certificate) of the successful completion of a certified law enforcement academy in New Mexico.
 Credits may count toward the AAS in Criminal Justice or an AA.
-Students will receive credit as follows: - LA 113 or CJ 113-Introduction to Criminal Justice-3 hrs. - LA 113P or CJ 113P-Introduction to Policing-3 hrs. - LA 123P or CJ 123P- Law Enforcement Patrol Procedures-3 hrs. - LA 113B or CJ 113B-Substantive Criminal Law-3 hrs. - LA 213A or CJ 213A-Criminal Investigation-3 hrs. - LA 123F or CJ 123F-Traffic Law & Accident Investigation-3 - LA 123D or CJ 123D-Technical Writing-3 hrs. - LA 114 Custody Control, Chemical Agents and Officer Safety-4 - Any currently New Mexico state corrections officer employed by a public or private correctional facility may receive up to 9 credits by providing proof (original certificate) of successful completion of a certified corrections academy in New Mexico.
-Students will receive credit as follows: - CA 113J or CJ 113J-Introduction to Corrections-3 hrs. - CA 123J or CJ 123J-Corrections Officer Safety and Weapons Training-3 hrs. - CA 133J or CJ 133J-Communications and Interpersonal Skills for the Corrections Officer-3 hrs. - NMJC will also accept transfer of credits from any other regionally accredited institution.
+Students will receive credit as follows:

+LA 113 or CJ 113-Introduction to Criminal Justice-3 hrs.

+LA 113P or CJ 113P-Introduction to Policing-3 hrs.

+LA 123P or CJ 123P- Law Enforcement Patrol Procedures-3 hrs.

+LA 113B or CJ 113B-Substantive Criminal Law-3 hrs.

+LA 213A or CJ 213A-Criminal Investigation-3 hrs.

+LA 123F or CJ 123F-Traffic Law & Accident Investigation-3

+LA 123D or CJ 123D-Technical Writing-3 hrs.

+LA 114 Custody Control, Chemical Agents and Officer Safety-4

+Any currently New Mexico state corrections officer employed by a public or private correctional facility may receive up to 9 credits by providing proof (original certificate) of successful completion of a certified corrections academy in New Mexico.
+Students will receive credit as follows:

+CA 113J or CJ 113J-Introduction to Corrections-3 hrs.

+CA 123J or CJ 123J-Corrections Officer Safety and Weapons Training-3 hrs.

+CA 133J or CJ 133J-Communications and Interpersonal Skills for the Corrections Officer-3 hrs.

+- NMJC will also accept transfer of credits from any other regionally accredited institution.
 Credits may transfer but not necessarily apply to the student's chosen course of study.
 Whether credits will count toward a degree is based on the decision of the College Dean of Enrollment Management and the Dean of Public Safety.
-Students will be required to have certified copies of transcripts sent to NMIC. - Students will be required to complete a minimum of 12 hours of course work at NMJC and meet all other requirements for graduation.
+Students will be required to have certified copies of transcripts sent to NMJC. - Students will be required to complete a minimum of 15 hours of course work at NMJC and meet all other requirements for graduation.

-Automotive Technology / ASE Certification

-This policy is to be utilized in the implementation of a non-traditional approach to a Certificate and or Associate in Applied Science Degree in Automotive Technology.
-NMJC's goal is to allow currently working technicians, who have up-to-date knowledge and skills, the opportunity to earn a Certificate or Associate in Applied Science Degree while employed.
-The following conditions must be met to receive credit in this area:

-- ASE certification(s) for the applicant must be current. - Official ASE transcript(s) must be received by the Dean of Enrollment Management's office at NMJC. - The applicant must present the NMJC AT instructor a letter, on official letter head (if available), from his / her employer indicating the student's length of employment, the type(s) of work performed, and the applicant's ability to perform the required work. - An interview with the AT instructor will be required of all students who choose to utilize this option.
-The AT instructor will make the final decision as to the course(s) for which the student will receive substitution credit. - Upon completion of the interview with the AT faculty and review of the letter from the employer, the student may be given credit for none, one, or more of the following cooperative work experience courses: AT 114, AT 114B, and AT 212. - Upon verification, based on the official ASE transcript received by the Office of Enrollment Management that the ASE certifications are current, the student may receive credit for AT courses based on the following:

-ASE Certification

-A1 Engine Repair

-A2 Auto Tran / Transaxle

-A3 Manual Drive Train Axle

-A3 Manual Drive Train Axle

-A4 Auto Tran Axle

-A3 Manual Drive Train Axle

-A4 Suspension & Steering

-AT 213A Manual Trans.
-Rear Axles

-AT 223B Suspension / Steering Systems

-A5 Brakes AT 123C Brake Systems A6 Electrical / Electronic Systems AT 124 Electronics

-A7 Heating and Air Con.

-AT 213B Heating / AC Systems A8 Engine Performance

-AT 124A Engine Performance

-Admission Information

-Institutional Challenge

-New Mexico Junior College recognizes that students learn by experience as well as in the formal class setting.
-Therefore, students who wish to establish NMJC credit for prior education, training, and / or experience may challenge a course by taking a comprehensive examination that is administered by the division responsible for the course.
-The grade on each institutional challenge exam is the grade that will appear on the NMJC transcript.
-In order to be eligible to attempt credit by institutional challenge, the following provisions must be met:

-- The student must contact the appropriate academic dean and instructor for permission and make arrangements to take the institutional exam for credit. - The student must not have previously audited, enrolled in, or attempted credit by examination in the course(s). - The student must enroll in the course before the institutional challenge exam can be taken. - Courses successfully challenged may count toward program requirements, but not NMJC's graduation residency requirement.

-Credit by exam will not be awarded for physical education activity classes.

-Advanced Placement (AP) / College Level Examination Program (CLEP)

-Students may earn up to 52 credits through Advanced Placement (AP) and College Level Examination Program (CLEP) tests.
-Earned AP and CLEP credit will be treated as transfer credit without a grade, will count toward graduation, and may be used in fulfilling specific curriculum requirements.
-For more information, contact the NMJC Registrar's Office.